InteractiveComputerGraphics/SPlisHSPlasH/doc/file_format.md

 * pause (bool): Pause simulation at beginning.
 * pauseAt (float): Pause simulation at the given time.
 When the value is negative, the simulation is not paused.
 * stopAt (float): Stop simulation at the given time and exit.
 When the value is negative, the simulation is not stopped.
+* cameraPosition (vec3): Initial position of the camera.
+* cameraLookat (vec3): Lookat point of the camera.

 ##### Visualization: